Singularity-tutorial/Singularity-tutorial.github.io/README.md

 <b>ALL</b> of an applications dependencies... including an entire small
 operating system!

-This means you're application won't break when you port it to a new computer because there is something different about the new environment.
+This means your application won't break when you port it to a new computer because there is something different about the new environment.
 It brings its environment with it.